HenrikBengtsson/matrixStats/revdep/problems.md

     ```
     Found the following hidden files and directories:
       .travis.yml
     These were most likely included in error.
-See section ‘Package
+See section 'Package
-    structure’ in the ‘Writing R Extensions’ manual.
+    structure' in the 'Writing R Extensions' manual.
     ```

 *   checking installed package size ...
 NOTE
     ```
-      installed size is 10.5Mb
+      installed size is 10.4Mb
       sub-directories of 1Mb or more:
         R         1.3Mb
         data      6.8Mb